StevensSEC/softe.club/src/articles/resources.md

 Learning about programming is hard.
 Hopefully, these resources will make it a little bit easier.
 Here are some resources that we recommend for popular tools and languages.

+- [repl.it](https://repl.it) - Quickly run code from tons of different languages in your browser

 ## Web (HTML/CSS/JS)

 - [marksheet.io](https://marksheet.io) - A written tutorial for HTML and CSS